 Ideological Hegemony - Thought Control in

-In June 2003 a Washington Post-ABC News poll found that about 1 in 4 Americans
+Post-ABC News poll found that about 1 in 4 Americans (incorrectly) believed Iraq

-are not true.
+with the United States.
 These misconceptions are the outcome of a system of thought control called

 ideological hegemony.